InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/README.md

 # How the program works
 There are two Python files for this program.
-Main.py is for the client
+updater.py and main.py is for the client
 Server.py is for the server

 Main.py has variables for SERVER_ADDRESS and SERVER_PORT which need to be configured to match the Server.py host
 Server.py has the same SERVER_ADDRESS and SERVER_PORT variables, which need to be assigned